APPLE iCLOUD SCAM

-Phishing in the Clouds
+Phishing in the clouds

-"We've noticed some suspicious activity on your Apple iCloud account!"
+“We’ve noticed some suspicious activity on your Apple iCloud account”

 The latest scam involves fraudsters trying to piggyback on media reports related to a major breach of iCloud credentials.
 Fresh on the minds of consumers, the “breach” launched a phone scam preying on the fear, uncertainty and doubt; a classic approach indeed.
 But beware.
 Those calls alleging an iCloud account leak is more than likely a scam in the making.

-Get Protection from Apple iCloud Scams
+Get protection from Apple iCloud scams

-The totally free service that stops over 1 million bad guys from ringing your phone!
+YouMail – the totally free service that stops over 1 million bad guys from ringing your phone!

 Earlier this year (2017) there were some media reports of a potential iCloud security failure.
 Though quickly disproven by Apple, the reports made the unsolicited calls claiming to be from Apple much more credible.
 The scam can unfold in a variety of ways, but the end goal is the same.
 They try to get you to let them connect to your computer via a reverse screen share.
 Then, they claim to have scanned your computer, found malware, and ask for payment so they can “fix” your computer.
 In the process, they install adware and sometimes malware, as well as charge a high or recurring fee on your credit card or both.